Small Business Energy Plans in Texas

 Variable-rate

 With a variable-rate plan, the price you pay each month depends on the energy market, resulting in unpredictable energy bills.
-If your small business prefers advanced financial planning, variable rates are not helpful.
+If your small business prefers advanced financial planning, variable rates are not helpful, but if your budget is flexible, you may want to consider variable rates.
 You may save money with low rates during times of lower energy demand, but you risk paying expensive rates when demand is high.
-If your budget is flexible, consider variable rates.

 Electricity use rate types

 While plan types determine specific rates you pay and other details of your energy plan, usage rates determine the cost structure.
-Learn more about usage rate types to determine which is best for your business.
+Read on to learn more about usage rate types to determine which is best for your business.

 Time-of-use rates